robinhood/faust/docs/index.rst

             if event > 1000:
                 yield alert('WOW')

 But wait, something is different?
-Yeah, that's the new :keyword:`async def`/:keyword:`await` syntax added in Python 3.6.
-Faust takes advantage of :mod:`asyncio` to be asynchronous: many of these agents can run at the same time along with other background tasks, periodic timers, and network services.
+Faust takes advantage of the new :keyword:`async def`/:keyword:`await` syntax added in Python 3.6 to be asynchronous.
+Many agents can execute simultaneously along with other background tasks, periodic timers, and network services.

 The :keyword:`async for` expression means you can perform network requests and do other I/O as a side effect of processing a stream -- without blocking other agents from executing at the same time.

+Faust optionally runs a **web server** so you can host your Web App on the same system, allowing you to rapidly prototype traditionally complex web app architectures that are easy to deploy and scale.

-Faust depends on Apache Kafka as a message broker.
+Faust depends on **Apache Kafka** as a message broker.
 Thus it expects the ability to go forward and backward in time, treating the stream as a compacted log of events.
-We didn't specify a topic in the example above, but every agent is associated with a Kafka topic, and not specifying one means it will be anonymous.
-If you have an existing source topic you want to use you can also do so:
+We didn't specify a topic in the example above, which means the agent will use an anonymous topic.
+You can also specify the Kafka topic you want the stream to consume from:

 .. sourcecode:: python